MicrosoftDocs/azure-devops-docs/docs/cli/get-started.md

 ms.manager: jillfra
 ms.author: geverghe
 author: KathrynEE
-ms.date: 06/18/2019
+ms.date: 07/08/2019
 ---

 # Get started with Azure DevOps CLI

 To start using the Azure DevOps extension for Azure CLI, execute the following steps:

 1. Install Azure CLI: Follow the instructions available [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) to set up Azure CLI in your environment.
 At a minimum, your Azure CLI version must be 2.0.49.
-You can use az -version to validate.
+You can use `az --version` to validate.

 2. Add the Azure DevOps extension: